Pranav7038/docs/src/README.md

 If subject depends on another subject, please make this explicit in the README.

-Choose the _most specific_ subject folder available when organizing code.
+Choose the _most used or specific_ subject folder available when organizin.

 ## When to use subject folders